Tom Archibald

 Students

-I have been very lucky in recent graduate students.
+I have been very lucky in graduate students.

-I am also cosupervising (with Nils Bruin and Michael Monagan) a master's thesis by Steven Kieffer on the role of Hensel's lemma in computational algebraic number theory from Hensel to Zassenhaus.
+I am proud to have been involved (Nils Bruin and Michael Monagan were the senior supervisors) in a master's thesis by Steven Kieffer on the history of computational algebraic number theory from Hensel to Zassenhaus.
+You can see this here.

 Four students have completed MSc theses:

 Laura E. Turner, M. Sc.
 August 2007 on G. Mittag-Leffler.
 (Available here.)
-Laura just finished a PhD. at Aarhus University.
+Turner obtained a PhD. at Aarhus University in Denmark and has just received a position as an Assistant Professor in the Dept. of Mathematics at Monmouth University in New Jersey.

 Menolly Lysne, M. Sc.
 June 2010 on P. S. de Laplace's relations with D'Alembert and Lagrange, and his early work in celestial mechanics and DEs.
-Soon available.
+Menolly is currently teaching at the secondary level in the Lower Mainland.
+Get the thesis here.

 Brenda Davison, M. Sc.
-July 2010 on G. H. Hardy's early work.
-Soon available.
+July 2010 on G. H. Hardy's early work, available here.
 Brenda is currently a Lecturer in our Department.

 Contact